Last updated: July 2020

 But let’s face it:

 They just don’t care about the topic you assign.
 They don’t think it’s worth their time and energy.
-So they choose plagiarism to complete it fast and get back to what they do like.
+So they choose academic dishonesty to complete it fast and get back to what they do like.

 Enormous pressure from teachers and parents to complete assignments, compete for scholarships, and eventually place in the job market turns education process into the turf battle with a focus on results rather than acquired knowledge and skills.